andrasq/node-q-then/Readme.md

 Create a new promise that will wait for all promises in the array to be fulfilled, and resolves with the array of their values in the same order as the promises.
-If any of the promises in the array reject, the returned promise will reject with the same cause without waiting for the other promises to settle.
+If any of the promises in the array reject, the returned promise will reject with the same reason without waiting for the other promises to settle.

 ## promise.then( resolve, reject )